 Join a cadre of volunteers to help improve the data on this trail.

-The Rio Grande Nature Trail is located approximately 6 miles from Alamosa on the Alamosa National Wildlife Refuge.
 The trail follows the scenic views along the Rio Grande.
 The trail is 1.8 miles of compacted soils and grasses that leads you through a small riparian area.
 It is a nice peaceful walk for enjoying a variety of wildlife.
 Visitors may see songbirds, raptors, waterfowl, porcupines, coyotes, mule deer, and elk, just to name a few species.

 One of the spectacular views one will see along the trail is Mt.
 Blanca.
 Mt.
 Blanca is one of Colorado's Fourteeners and is located in the Sangre de Cristo Mountains.